Updated August 2014

 - 3 Marshall County physicians received funding through the Kansas Bridging Plan, a loan-forgiveness program offered since 1991 to primary care medical residents who agree to practice in rural Kansas.

-- 1 health care professional from Marshall County participated in KU Medical Center continuing education courses and conferences in Fiscal Year 2014.
+- 2 health care professionals from Marshall County participated in KU Medical Center continuing education courses and conferences in Fiscal Year 2014.

 Advancing Health Care Access